Lowering the bar

 "Student-athletes have a lot more to worry about than the average student," Wynn said.
 "But they get better treatment than the other students, so I guess it balances out."

 The lowered bar for athletes doesn't trouble Hardin, either.

 "I think if everybody was held to the same academic standards, our athletic program would not be what it is," she said.
 "To get the best athletes, you have to lower the standards."

-Before he made his way to UF, the South and its football-obsessed tradition, Young expressed a greater degree of frustration about the academic divide between "regular" students and student-athletes.
+Taking a chance Before he made his way to UF, the South and its football-obsessed tradition, Young expressed a greater degree of frustration about the academic divide between "regular" students and student-athletes.

 In 1990, while chancellor of UCLA and a member of the NCAA President's Commission, Young suggested that admitting underqualified student-athletes to a prestigious university was "academically indefensible."